 It is possible to order test kits to test for chlamydia at home.

-Our affiliate myLAB Box can send you a test kit for certain STDs or for a full-panel test.
+myLAB Box can send you a test kit for certain STIs or for a full-panel test.
 They also connect you to a physician who can call a prescription into your pharmacy if your results are positive.

 Can I Get Tested for Free?

-Depending on your income, you may be able to get free STD testing.
+Depending on your income, you may be able to get free STI testing.
 Search here for your local Planned Parenthood to find out.

 Though treatments may vary, the CDC recommends taking two antibiotic drugs simultaneously to cure gonorrhea.
 (11)